PabloIbannez/VLMP/docs/Models.rst

 	  - Radius of the helix.
 	  - float
 	  -
-	* - helixPitch
+	* - variant
-	  - Pitch of the helix.
+	  - Variant of the model to use ('fixedCosine', 'fixedExponential', 'dynamicCosine', 'dynamicExponential', 'twoStatesCosine', 'twoStatesExponential').
-	  - float
-	  -
-	* - epsilon_mm
-	  - Energy parameter for monomer-monomer interactions.
-	  - float
+	  - str
 	  -
 .. list-table:: Optional Parameters
 	:header-rows: 1